seanpm2001/SeansLifeArchive_Images_TinyDeathStar_Y2025/2025/08_August/22/README.md

 **217**

-- I have not yet started playing Tiny Death Star today.
-I may start playing by 11:00 pm PST, but if I don't have the time, I will have to skip my session once again this week. - 2025, Friday, August 22nd
+- ~~I have not yet started playing Tiny Death Star today.
+I may start playing by 11:00 pm PST, but if I don't have the time, I will have to skip my session once again this week.~~
+- I would have liked to play this week, but I just didn't have enough time, so I had to skip my session. - 2025, Friday, August 22nd

 ---